bencer3283/Personal-Website/src/posts/research/teleshift.md

 subtitle: Telexisting TUI for Physical Collaboration & Interaction
 keywords: human computer interaction
 breadcrumb: true
-meta_description: we create TeleSHift, a 3-D tangible user interface (TUI) with a telexisting communication framework for group-based collaboration and demonstration.
+meta_description: We created TeleSHift, a 3-D tangible user interface (TUI) with a telexisting communication framework for group-based collaboration and demonstration.
 ---

 `SEP 2022`